You are viewing the global institutional website

 Educational and cultural collaborations

-Exodus & Resilience can collaborate with educational institutions, museums, universities, cultural centers, civic centers, foundations, community organizations and welcome-related entities interested in working with migration, memory, contemporary art and cultural citizenship through a rigorous pedagogical framework.
+Exodus & Resilience can collaborate with educational institutions, museums, universities, cultural centers, civic centers, foundations, community organizations and reception, mediation or community-support entities interested in working with migration, memory, contemporary art and cultural citizenship through a rigorous pedagogical framework.

 Collaborations may take the form of workshops, pilot programs, mediator training, educational labs, pedagogical resources, applied research, impact evaluation or the design of materials for specific communities.